Building Rogue From Source

 $ make install

-If you want to cross-compile rogue, first you need to have your cross-compilation toolchain setup.
-You also need to have cross-compiled version of all the dependencies with that toolchain.
+If you want to cross-compile Rogue, first you need a working cross-compilation toolchain and cross-compiled versions of all required dependencies.

 CMAKE_SYSTEM_NAME